 Our Analysis and Test Results

-The fact is the Fellowes Powershred 79Ci is actually quite a burly and capable shredding machine.
+The Powershred 79Ci scores a relatively mediocre score in this category truly making this a machine that values quantity over quality.
+The fact is the Powershred 79Ci is actually quite a burly and capable shredding machine.
 It has a high capacity, will hungrily eat up most junk mail envelopes, and readily destroys credit cards and CDs.
 It lost points in this metric for a few reasons.
 First and foremost it is a cross-cut model, so offers a slightly lower level of security when compared to micro-cut.
 Secondly, it has a claimed maximum capacity of 16 sheets, but it jammed when we tried to put a stack of that size through it.
 We found its actual maximum capacity to be 14 sheets, which is still massive and is the highest capacity that came out of our testing.
 However, a less informed consumer could easily try to feed in 16 sheets and unknowingly end up with unshredded, completely legible bits of paper in their bin, so we had to dock it a few points.

 Ease of Use

-With a list price of $240, the Powershred 79Ci is on the expensive side.
-At the time of this writing it could be found online for up to 20% off, but even that is a bit pricey.
+The Powershred 79Ci is a dependable shredder that is a pleasure to use and is easy on the ears, but it's also expensive.
 If you just need to do some general shredding this is not a great value.
-However, if you tend to have lots of big shredding jobs the speed of the Powershred 79Ci can more than pay for itself in time savings, and quickly becomes a great value.
+However, if you tend to have lots of big shredding jobs the speed of the Powershred 79Ci pays for itself in time savings, and quickly becomes more valuable.